My favourite app for selling clothes is Vinted. I’ve written quite a bit about it on this site already.

 Real Fur and Exotic Skins

-Real leather is alright, as are other animal products like wool and cashmere.
-So long as it is legal it’s fine.
+Real leather is alright, as are other animal products like wool and cashmere, but anything ‘exotic’ is against the rules to sell.

 You can sell frames for them though!